How To Start a Sourdough Starter

 By TODD OPPENHEIMER

-This sidebar is a supplement to Artisanal Homemade Bread Made Simple
+This sidebar is a supplement to Homemade Artisan Bread Made Simple

 Before you dive into the specifics of making your own starter, it might help to know a little more about what you’re making, and what you aren’t.